 Inside an email marketing platform, you might find such a WYSIWYG editor as shown above for editing (parts of) the email content.
 That is then placed in a template after you press save.
 Or you will be able to edit the email in place, clicking on elements.

 Many call their email editor “drag-and-drop”, but are they really?

 The meaning of drag and drop can hardly be simpler, it is exactly what it sounds.
 You can drag the items you need from one part of the user interface to another and simply drop it in the desired place.
 Just like moving icons around on a desktop.

 But that is not completely true today.
-Drag-and-drop became a synonym of user friendliness and easy to use interfaces.
-Numerous tools, including email editors are marketed as drag and drop, but that doesn’t always mean that you will get a sophisticated drag-and-drop capability.
+Drag-and-drop became a synonym of an easy to use interface.
+Numerous tools, including email editors, are marketed as drag and drop, but that doesn’t always mean that you will get a sophisticated drag-and-drop capability.

-In most email editors you will be limited to use prebuilt “blocks” such as image + text, image group, social share and similar.
+In most email editors, you are limited by prebuilt content blocks (image + text, image group, social share buttons, etc.).
 You don’t have the flexibility to create your own blocks from the very basic building elements like text, image, box, and columns purely by using the drag-and-drop functionality.